apiko-dev/amazon-ivs-react-native-broadcast/docs/api-documentation.md

 #### `configurationPreset`

-Preset of video configuration for broadcast session.
+Predefined video configuration for broadcast session.
 Can be overridden by providing [`videoConfig`](./api-documentation.md#videoconfig) prop.

 | Type | Required | Platform |
 | :---: | :---: | :---: |